 Conclusion

 The antifungal tests (under the present experimental conditions) did not identify a clear difference between commercial chitosan (Chit) and its quaternized derivative N,N,N-trimethylchitosan (TMC), when in gel form, in inhibiting the germination of Aspergillus and Penicillium species.
-The MIC stipulated for both polymers in BHI culture medium was greater than 2.0 gL-1.
-Of interest is that the diluted TMC (in concentrations between 0.2 and 0.6 g.L-1) demonstrated fungistatic activity against Penicillium sp., although with no activity outside this range.
-When gels at a concentration of 2.0 gL-1 were applied to form edible coatings on cut cherry tomatoes, both polymers demonstrated activity against inoculated Aspergillus and Penicillium.
+The MIC stipulated for both polymers in BHI culture medium was greater than 2.0 gl-1.
+Of interest is that the diluted TMC (in concentrations between 0.2 and 0.6 g.l-1) demonstrated fungistatic activity against Penicillium sp., although with no activity outside this range.
+When gels at a concentration of 2.0 gl-1 were applied to form edible coatings on cut cherry tomatoes, both polymers demonstrated activity against inoculated Aspergillus and Penicillium.
 The derivative TMC slowed the kinetics of growth, mainly in the first four days of storage, but with steady growth on subsequent days.
 Chit coatings performed better by reducing significantly the number of infested samples (to 20% for the tested microorganisms in the same period assessed).
 This is understood to be due to terms of polymer physical-chemical interaction in film forming.

 In conclusion, commercial chitosan with medium molar weight, despite its low solubility and low number of charged sites, was effective in controlling fungal infections on cut cherry tomatoes.
 The feasibility of using Chit in forming protective coatings is confirmed for commercial application in processed tomatoes during storage and/or marketing.